BlockchainBrain/docs/masternodes_basic/coldwallet.rst

 **Install the Rupaya Cold Wallet**

-1. :ref:`Download the appropriate wallet version for your system<installwalletbasic>` - (Wallet_Download_)
+1. :ref:`Download the appropriate wallet version for your system<installwalletbasic_coldwallet>` - (Wallet_Download_)
-2. :ref:`Ensure your existing wallet.dat and private keys are backed up<backupwalletandkeys>`
+2. :ref:`Ensure your existing wallet.dat and private keys are backed up<backupwalletandkeys_coldwallet>`
-3. :ref:`Rename the old Rupaya directory if necessary<renameolddirectory>`
+3. :ref:`Rename the old Rupaya directory if necessary<renameolddirectory_coldwallet>`
-4. :ref:`Unzip the wallet and move the Rupaya-cli and Rupaya-qt files onto the desktop<unzipwallet>`
+4. :ref:`Unzip the wallet and move the Rupaya-cli and Rupaya-qt files onto the desktop<unzipwallet_coldwallet>`
-5. :ref:`Double click the Rupaya-qt file to install the new wallet<installwallet>`
+5. :ref:`Double click the Rupaya-qt file to install the new wallet<installwallet_coldwallet>`

 **Create a MN1 Wallet Address and Send it the 20000 Collateral Coins**

-1. :ref:`Create a receiving address named MN1<createmnaddressbasic>`
+1. :ref:`Create a receiving address named MN1<createmnaddressbasic_coldwallet>`
-2. :ref:`Send EXACTLY 20000 RUPX coins to the MN1 address<sendburncoinsbasic>`
+2. :ref:`Send EXACTLY 20000 RUPX coins to the MN1 address<sendburncoinsbasic_coldwallet>`

 **Output your MN TXhash and Outputidx and update the MasterNode configuration file**

-1. :ref:`Open the Debug console<opendebugconsolebasic>`
+1. :ref:`Open the Debug console<opendebugconsolebasic_coldwallet>`
-2. :ref:`Run the Masternode outputs command to retrieve the transaction ID of the collateral transfer<outputtxhashbasic>`
+2. :ref:`Run the Masternode outputs command to retrieve the transaction ID of the collateral transfer<outputtxhashbasic_coldwallet>`
-3. :ref:`Copy and save the txhash and outputidx<copysavetxhashbasic>`
+3. :ref:`Copy and save the txhash and outputidx<copysavetxhashbasic_coldwallet>`
-4. :ref:`Go to Tools -> Open Masternode Configuration File and add a line in the newly opened masternode.conf file<masternodeconfbasic>`
+4. :ref:`Go to Tools -> Open Masternode Configuration File and add a line in the newly opened masternode.conf file<masternodeconfbasic_coldwallet>`
-5. :ref:`Restart the Cold wallet to pick up the masternode.conf changes<restartcoldwalletbasic>`
+5. :ref:`Restart the Cold wallet to pick up the masternode.conf changes<restartcoldwalletbasic_coldwallet>`

 **Verify the Masternode.conf File is Configured Correctly**

-1. :ref:`Open the Debug console and verify the output from the masternode list-conf command is accurate<listconfbasic>`
+1. :ref:`Open the Debug console and verify the output from the masternode list-conf command is accurate<listconfbasic_coldwallet>`
-2. :ref:`Go to the Masternodes tab and verify that the newly added MasterNode is listed<masternodetabbasic>`
+2. :ref:`Go to the Masternodes tab and verify that the newly added MasterNode is listed<masternodetabbasic_coldwallet>`

 **Start the MasterNode from the Cold Wallet**

-1. :ref:`Run the startmasternode alias false MN1 command, in the Cold wallet Debug console, in order to enable the MasterNode<startmasternodebasic>`
+1. :ref:`Run the startmasternode alias false MN1 command, in the Cold wallet Debug console, in order to enable the MasterNode<startmasternodebasic_coldwallet>`

-.. _installwalletbasic:
+.. _installwalletbasic_coldwallet:

 Install the Rupaya Cold Wallet
 ------------------------------